queenxhr/queenxhr/README.md

 ## Hi, Welcome to my GitHub profile👋
 ---

 My name is Ratu Syahirah Khairunnisa.
-I am an undergraduate Computer Science student at the Indonesian University of Education, with a strong interest in machine learning and data science using Python and R. I am passionate and results-driven, I embrace challenges and motivate myself and others to achieve impactful success.
+I am an undergraduate Computer Science student at the Indonesian University of Education.
+I am passionate and results-driven, I embrace challenges and motivate myself and others to achieve impactful success.
 My goal is to shine brightly and inspire those around me with warmth and positivity.

 ---